Thursday, 12 May 2016

 Gallery of Botanical Paintings

 Borlotti bean composition.
 This was the first composition I attempted drawing a bean that I had grown in my garden.
 I remember struggling so hard with the leaves, which had very definite veins, yet were quite transparent.
 It adorns my kitchen now.
+I have postcards of this painting.

 I just love orchids and they present such a challenge with their delicacy and intricate construction.
 I just painted the flower but I now know that to be botanically correct, I should have included the leaves and the growing habit of the plant.
+In 2025 I am painting a much larger plant including the leaves and all flowers.
+A much more daunting project.

 Another plant I grew; this painting was purchased by a friend at my first Macmillan fundraising event.
 I think I now have a better repertoire of colours in my palette for capturing these brilliant hues.